graalvm/graalvm-demos/micronaut-webapp/README.md

 ### Frontend

-A minimalistic service side rendering web application that renders data from the `todo-service`.
+A minimalistic server-side rendering web application that renders data from the `todo-service`.
 The `frontend` communicates to the backend service via a http client.
-It sole purpose(for now) is to render data.
+Its sole purpose(for now) is to render data.

 ### Todo-service